-Alternative Vehicle (ATV) – A motor driven vehicle not meeting the definition of a sedan, truck, pickup or van and whose primary function is transportation
+Alternative Vehicle: A motor driven vehicle not meeting the definition of a standard passenger or utility vehicle such as sedans, trucks, or vans and whose primary function is transportation.

 - Golf carts

-Excluded from the definition are powered industrial trucks (e.g. forklifts), tractors, cranes, mobile lifts, backhoes, lawn mowers, bulldozers, and similar equipment whose intended purpose is not transportation.
-Motorized skateboards are also excluded.
+Excluded from the definition are powered industrial trucks (forklifts), tractors, cranes, mobile lifts, backhoes, lawn mowers, bulldozers, and similar equipment whose intended purpose is not transportation.
+Motorized one and two-wheeled vehicles such as Big-Wheels, scooters, and electric skateboards are also excluded.

-Acquired After July 1, 2016 – Alternative vehicles that are purchased, leased, traded for, loaned, donated, and similar activities where an alternative vehicle is under the control of a student, staff, or faculty member.
+University Operated Vehicles: Alternative vehicles that are purchased, leased, traded for, loaned, donated, and similar activities where an alternative vehicle is under the control of University employees, students, and volunteers.

-Campus-owned Streets – includes all streets on campus that are owned by the University.
-Excluded from this definition are the streets Neyland Drive, Alcoa Highway (route 129), and Cumberland Avenue.
-Much of Volunteer is now a campus street with the exception of the western span from Cumberland Avenue to Todd Helton.
+Campus-owned Streets: includes all streets on campus that are owned by the University.
+Excluded from this definition are the streets Neyland Drive, Alcoa Highway (route 129), Joe Johnson Drive, and Cumberland Avenue.
+Refer to https://maps.utk.edu and view the “street ownership” layer for more details as street ownership may change with campus development projects.

 Roles and Responsibilities